kroma-network/kroma-specs/specs/protocol/mpt-migration/exec-engine.md

 | `SequencerFeeVault` | `0x4200000000000000000000000000000000000011` | `priority_fee` |
 | `BaseFeeVault`      | `0x4200000000000000000000000000000000000019` | `base_fee`     |
 | `L1FeeVault`        | `0x420000000000000000000000000000000000001a` | `l1_cost`      |

+Note that after Kroma MPT hard fork, the block fee-recipient (a.k.a. coinbase address) is set to the Sequencer Fee Vault address.